 Malicious confinement of a sane person in an asylum is often seen in movies and television shows.
 What is not seen are the consequences a person faces for confining a sane person.
 Long prison terms accompany this type of crime, and it is crucial to retain an attorney that can help you with your case.
-The Offices of Lawson and Berry have over 50 years of experience in criminal law and are here to help you.
+Our Georgia Malicious Confinement Lawyers have over 50 years of experience in criminal law and are here to help you.
 A charge is not the same as a conviction so do not waste any time in contacting us!

 Georgia law O.C.G.A. § 16-5-43 on Malicious Confinement of a Sane Person